juliadaser/FloodedHouse/Electronics/README.md

 <img src="/../main/Pictures/Wiring_Diagram.jpg" alt="Overview Illustration of Electronics" width="800">

 The electronic components in Flooded House have three main functions:

-- **_The Interface_** collects the user's selection of the climate scenario.
-The selectin contains 6 buttons - each one represents a location around the world, potentiometer with which users can select a year, and a potentiometer with which users can select a predicted temperature increase.
-A "Enter" button allows users to start the visualization.
+- The **_Interface collects_** the user's selection of the climate scenario.
+The selection includes six buttons, each representing a location around the world, a potentiometer with which users can select a year, and a potentiometer with which users can select a predicted temperature increase.
+An "Enter" button allows users to start the visualization.

-- **_The Water Height Measurement_** consists of many transistors and constantly measures the water height inside the aquarium tp report it back to the Arduino.
-[The electronics for this are not very elegant unfortunately...]
+- The **_Water Height Measurement_** consists of many transistors and constantly measures the water height inside the aquarium to report it back to the Arduino.
+(The electronics for this are not very elegant, unfortunately.)

-- **_The Water System_**, made up of water pumps, transistors, and capacitors pump water into the aquarium or out of it, depending on the user selection, and the water height.
+- **_The Water System_**, made up of water pumps, transistors, and capacitors, pumps water into or out of the aquarium depending on the user selection and the water height.

 Below you can find an explanation and material list for each main function.
-Regular Electronics Items like (Silicone) Wire, Heat Shrink Tubes, Solder, (Wago) Connectors are also needed.
+Regular electronic items like (silicone) wire, heat shrink tubes, solder, and (Wago) connectors are also needed.

 ## Part 2: Interface